Difference between revisions of "Puma Energy" - Pindula

 Events

 In 2014, Sakunda Supplies financed the refurbishment of the Beria-Harare Feruka-Harare Pipeline pipeline and its loading and oﬀ-loading infrastructure at Beira, and Harare.
 (Business Weekly.
 2020.
 “The face behind Sakunda.”
-Business Weekly, December 3.
-(Mushava, E. 2018.
-“Gloves oﬀ: Inside the fierce war for control of Zim’s fuel industry.”
-The Standard, October 28).
-It did so with with investment from the Swiss-based Trafigura which acquired 49% of Sakunda Supplies (the fuel importing and retailing unit of Sakunda Holdings) in 2014. ( Africa Confidential.
+Business Weekly, December 3).
+[1] It did so with with investment from the Swiss-based Trafigura which acquired 49% of Sakunda Supplies (the fuel importing and retailing unit of Sakunda Holdings) in 2014. ( Africa Confidential.
 2014.
 “Trafigura takes over Sakunda.”
 Africa Confidential, May 8) (Trafigura’s acquisition of Sakunda Supplies was limited to 49% by the Indigenisation and Economic Empowerment Act.)

 Sakunda Supplies’ fuel importing division was later rebranded as Trafigura Zimbabwe (Business Daily. n.d.
 “Sakunda changes name to Trafigura.”
 Business Daily) while its fuel retailing division was rebranded as Puma Energy.
 (Muchinguri, W. 2015.
 “Puma Energy to unveil brand.”
 Herald, January 28).
 Puma Energy was based in Singapore.
 (Puma Energy is owned by Trafigura and Sonangol Holdings, an Angolan state-owned enterprise).
 Eighty-two per cent of Zimbabwe’s fuel imports over the period, 2017-19, came from Singapore.
 (Cartel Power Dynamics in Zimbabwe author’s calculations based on Zimstat data)